Book Appointment Now

 When is it safe to fly home after breast augmentation?

-Most surgeons clear patients for air travel 10–14 days after surgery, depending on healing and any complications.
+Most surgeons clear patients for air travel 10 to 14 days after surgery, depending on healing and any complications.
 Flying too early increases risks such as blood clots and potential implant displacement from cabin pressure changes, and you may lack access to urgent care mid-flight.
-Book flexible or refundable tickets—your true clearance date is confirmed at your final appointment.
+Book flexible or refundable tickets, since your true clearance date is confirmed at your final appointment.

 How do I verify a surgeon’s credentials before booking my procedure?